TFL history

 Anchorage started the year at 2-2 and for most of the season few paid notice of the Kitchen.
 After the Week 12 games, TFL founder Ken Sain told Scott Lacy that he should keep an eye on the Kitchen.
 "They're the hottest team right now," Sain said.
 Once again, Sain proves he is the Greatest Fantasy Football Mind In The Galaxy, as Anchorage closed the year with an 8-2 mark to take the regular-season title.

-Once they reached the playoffs, Anchorage continued its winning ways, blasting Penobscot 52-40 in the semifinals and defeated Limerick 36-16 in Sweeney Bowl XVI.
+Once they reached the playoffs, Anchorage continued its winning ways, blasting Penobscot 52-40 in the semifinals and defeating Limerick 36-16 in Sweeney Bowl XVI.

-The Pee Wee Bowl celebrated its tenth anniversary by allowing one of the league's biggest losers and a fixture on the Toilet Roll, the Baltimore Barons, to win their first championship of the tournament for losers.
+The Pee Wee Bowl celebrated its tenth anniversary by allowing one of the league's biggest losers and a fixture on the Toilet Roll, the Baltimore Barons, to win their first championship of the losers' tournament.

 Now if that's not poetic, I don't know what is.

-Every league needs its Every league needs its villains, you know the team everyone roots against., you know the team everyone roots against.
+Every league needs its villains, you know the team everyone roots against.
 For most of the TFL's history, that team has been the Dugway Experiments, owned by TFL founder Ken Sain.
 The reasons are many: First, Sain was obnoxious enough to claim the title "Greatest Fantasy Football Mind In The Galaxy," despite never having won a league championship in 20 years of playing fantasy football; Second, Sain's teams have had some success, winning three regular-season titles and a points-scoring crown and everyone hates success; but mostly it is the never-ending whining.
 Sain can never accept a defeat without some sort of grand conspiracy by the planets, or gods, or the universe.
-Sain's "Woe Is Me" mantra has been boring owners for decades.
+Sain's "Woe Is Me" mantra has been boring owners for years.

 During the 2003 to 2005 seasons, Sain experienced arguably the worst stretch in TFL history with 3-11, 1-15 and 5-9 seasons.
 And the rest of the league enjoyed Sain's misery.
-But, truth be told, the league is stronger with its villains.
+But, truth be told, the league is stronger when its villains are threats to be overcome.
 No one likes to watch a good guy battle another good guy.
 They want to see good conquer a worthy evil opponent.
 And in 2006, they got their wish as Sain's Mighty Mighty Test Tubes were back in top form.

 Dugway blew away the rest of the league behind the LaDainian Tomlinson's greatest season in fantasy football history to capture its second points-scoring championship.
 There was just one riddle that eluded the Tubes: The Bagdad Newts.